Snowflake-Labs/sfguide-agentic-ai-for-asset-management/README.md

 # Agentic AI for Asset Management

-Build a complete multi-agent AI system for investment management using Snowflake Intelligence, Cortex Agents, Cortex Analyst, and Cortex Search.
+Build a complete multi-agent AI system for investment management using Snowflake CoWOrk, Cortex Agents, Cortex Analyst, and Cortex Search.

 ## What You Get